X

 Support for the UNGC principles

-The United Nations Global Compact (UNGC) is a voluntary global initiative that addresses issues related to human rights, labour, the environment and corruption through a commitment to 10 principles.
-The principles are derived from authoritative sources of international law, such as the Universal Declaration of Human Rights, the core declarations of the International Labour Organisation, the Rio Declaration on Environment and Development, and the United Nations Convention against Corruption.
+These principles are rooted in key international instruments, including the Universal Declaration of Human Rights, the core conventions of the International Labour Organisation, the Rio Declaration on Environment and Development, and the United Nations Convention against Corruption.
 Implats became a signatory to the UNGC in July 2008.
-The following table provides a brief overview of how the Group has implemented the 10 principles.
+The table below outlines how the Group has implemented each of the 10 principles.

 Click the icons below for additional UNGC principles